GoHypernet/Hypernet.ID-Public/packages/contracts-integration/README.md

 Currently, the Hypernet.ID smart contracts are only deployed to the Rinkeby Testnet, therefor only smart contracts on that network can directly query a user's verification status.
-As Hypernet.ID deploys to other EVM-compatible blockchains, this package will detail how to use this smart contract library's modifiers to protect your protocols public and external functions.
+As Hypernet.ID deploys to other EVM-compatible blockchains, this package will detail how to use this smart contract library's modifiers to protect your protocol's public and external functions.

 ## Hypernet.ID Registry Chain Addresses